zalando/postgres-operator/docs/user.md

 Note, that cloning can also be used for [major version upgrades](administrator.md#minor-and-major-version-upgrade) of PostgreSQL.

+## In-place major version upgrade

+Starting with Spilo 13, operator supports in-place major version upgrade to a higher major version (e.g. from PG 10 to PG 12).
+To trigger the upgrade, simply increase the version in the manifest.
+It is your responsibility to test your applications against the new version before the upgrade; downgrading is not supported.
+The easiest way to do so is to try the upgrade on the cloned cluster first.
+For details of how Spilo does the upgrade [see here](https://github.com/zalando/spilo/pull/488), operator implementation is described [in the admin docs](administrator.md#minor-and-major-version-upgrade).

 ### Clone from S3

 Cloning from S3 has the advantage that there is no impact on your production